Building a Modeled Event Mesh

 5. Select the Messaging tab.

-Click Add Protocol to add a communication protocol that the event broker users.
+Click Add Protocol to add a communication protocol that the event broker uses.
 Repeat this step for each protocol that you want to add.
 You can add protocols more than once with different transport types.
 You can add the following protocols:

 6. SettingDetails